natenka/pyneng-book-en/docs/source/book/15_module_re/compile.rst

 Compile function
 ---------------

 Python has the ability to pre-compile a regular expression and then use it.
-This is particularly useful when regular expression is used a lot in the script.
+This is particularly useful when regex is used a lot in the script.

-The use of a compiled expression can speed up processing and it is generally more convenient to use this option as the program divides the creation of a regular expression and its use.
+The use of a compiled expression can speed up processing and it is generally more convenient to use this option as the program divides the creation of a regex and its use.
 In addition, using re.compile function creates a RegexObject object that has several additional features that are not present in MatchObject object.

-To compile a regular expression, use re.compile:
+To compile a regex, use re.compile:

 .. code:: python